Qowaiv/Qowaiv/README.md

 ### Date span
 Represents a date span.
 Opposed to a `TimeSpan` its duration is (a bit) resilient;
-Adding one month to a date in January result in adding a different number of days, then adding one month date in March.
+Adding one month to a date in January result in adding a different number of days, than adding one month a date in March.

-Date spans are particular useful in scenario's for defining (and doing calculations) on month based periods, and ages (mostly in years and days).
+Date spans are particular useful in scenario's for defining (and doing calculations on) month based periods, and ages (mostly in years and days).

 ``` C#
 var span = new DateSpan(years: 3, months: 2, days: -4);